The Current, delivered daily.

 At these sortation centers, orders are prepared for delivery.
 But the process still begins at the store.
 That’s where the items are picked and packed in backrooms.
 From there, they are placed on a pallet and transported to the sortation centers.
 Sorting of orders and batching them for delivery takes place at the centers, replacing a step that previously took place in backrooms.
 Deliveries can then be completed by Shipt drivers, who are independent contractors.

 It’s adding efficiency to the process, not reinventing it.
-In Minneapolis, where the company already has this process up and running, Shipt is also piloting the use of larger-capacity delivery vehicles that are eight-times that hold eight-times more than typical cars.
+In Minneapolis, where the company already has this process up and running, Shipt is also piloting the use of larger-capacity delivery vehicles that hold eight-times more than typical cars.

 Target’s goal is to speed up deliveries for customers.
 As CNBC reports, logistics improvements can also help to grow profits.
 From CNBC: